grab/engineering-blog/_posts/2021-04-19-how-we-improved-agent-chat-efficiency-with-ml.md

 For example, the model is better aware of the nature of time in addressing “Good **{Morning/Afternoon/Evening}**” given the time of the day input, as well as being able to interpret meal times in the case of food orders.
 E.g. “We have contacted the driver, your **{breakfast/lunch/dinner}** will be arriving shortly”.

-### Typeahead Solution for the User Interface
+## Typeahead Solution for the User Interface

 With our goal to provide a seamless experience in showing suggestions to accepting them, we decided to implement a typeahead solution in the chat input area.
 This solution had to be implemented with the ReactJS library, as the internal web-app used by our support specialist for handling chats is built in React.

 There were a few ways to achieve this:

-1. Modify the DOM using Javascript to show suggestions by positioning them over the input HTML tag based on the cursor position.
+1. Modify the Document Object Model (DOM) using Javascript to show suggestions by positioning them over the `input` HTML tag based on the cursor position.
-2. Use a content editable div and have the suggestion span render conditionally.
+2. Use a content editable `div` and have the suggestion `span` render conditionally.

 After evaluating the complexity in both approaches, the second solution seemed to be the better choice, as it is more aligned with the React way of doing things: avoid DOM manipulations as much as possible.